osrf/gazebo_tutorials/lightmap/tutorial.md

 ## Apply Lightmap

 If you pay attention earlier, you will notice that we have not made use of `table_lightmap.png` yet.
 This is the lightmap to be applied.
-But first, we will need to tell Gazebo that dynamic lighting should not be applied to the model since we want to use lightmaps.
+But first, we will need to tell Gazebo-classic that dynamic lighting should not be applied to the model since we want to use lightmaps.

 Edit the `model.sdf` file: